Blood Tribe Crime Stoppers inception

 Please follow us on Facebook: Blood Tribe Crime Stoppers

 Disclaimer: By providing information that Crime Stoppers will share with law enforcement agencies, you are providing an important and valuable public service.
-We understand that disclosure of your identity might put you at risk.
-We do everything we can to protect your anonymity.

 Blood Tribe Crime Stoppers – First Indigenous led Crime Stoppers chapter in Canada